Henauxg/bevy_quinnet/README.md

 This demo comes with an headless [server](examples/chat/server.rs), a [terminal client](examples/chat/client.rs) and a shared [protocol](examples/chat/protocol.rs).

-Start the server with `cargo run --example chat-server` and as many clients as needed with `cargo run --example chat-client`.
+Start the server with `cargo run --example chat-server --features=bincode-messages` and as many clients as needed with `cargo run --example chat-client --features=bincode-messages`.
 Type `quit` to disconnect with a client.

 ![terminal_chat_demo](https://user-images.githubusercontent.com/19689618/197757086-0643e6e7-6c69-4760-9af6-cb323529dc52.gif)